nirtamir2/obsidian-slidev/README.md

 2. Install [slidev](https://sli.dev/) template by following the [installation guide](https://sli.dev/guide/install.html#starter-template) or just running `npm init slidev@latest`.
 Make sure to install dependencies `npm i`.
 3. Search `slidev` in the community plugins of obsidian (you can also download the zip file from the latest release in the [release page](https://github.com/nirtamir2/obsidian-slidev/releases) and put it inside `<your-vault>/.obsidian/plugins`, install it and enable it.
 4. Change `slidev` plugin settings
-   1. Add `node` path to environment variable `PATH` or set absolute path of node in the obsidian-slidev setting `initial script`.
+   1. Add `node` path to environment variable `PATH` or set absolute path of node in the setting `initial script`.
    2. Paste the path of your slidev template into the `Slidev template location`.
 Click verify and make sure the location is valid.
 5. Now you can execute the command `Slidev: open slidev presentation view`.